gh-workflows/actions-course/samples/workflows/workflows.md

 This file provides descriptions of various GitHub Actions workflows used in the repository.

+## artifacts.yml
+This sample workflow uploads and downloads artifacts.
+It includes jobs to upload the `README.md` file as an artifact and then download it in a subsequent job.

 ## caching.yml
 This workflow sets up caching for Node.js modules to speed up the build process.